flows-network/slack-chatgpt/README.md

 You can repeat this for all target slack channels you would like to deploy this bot in.

-> You could have a single flow function repo deployed as the source code for multiple bots.
+> You can have a single flow function repo deployed as the source code for multiple bots.
 When you update the source code in the repo, and push it to GitHub, it will change the behavior of all the bots.

 > [flows.network](https://flows.network/) is still in its early stages.
 We would love to hear your feedback!